DragonBuilder/Sample-Hibernate4.3-configuration-documents-/README.md

 # Sample-Hibernate4.3-configuration-documents
-sample hibernate.cgf.xml and *.hbm.xml files for Hibernate 4.3 with proper declarations
+sample hibernate.cfg.xml and *.hbm.xml files for Hibernate 4.3 with proper declarations